About a PMHNP

 With a Ph.D., you are creating the tools, with a DNP you are putting them (the created tools) into practice.
 Furthermore, I’ve been told from multiple sources that a Ph.D. is more “respected” and “carries more weight” since people in general still simply don’t know or understand what a “DNP” is or the significance…

 The Ph.D. route is more standard and better well-known across the board.
-However, a Ph.D. takes longer because you are developing a theory or the research (that may be used for the practice/profession) and more time-consuming since it includes collecting data i.e. hundreds of surveys, conducting statistical data, analyze/review/interpreting results…every process could take months if not more to complete and hopefully, you’ll get financed or it’ll be greater delays.
-However, one of my teachers’ was able to get her Ph.D. completely funded via NIH grant and didn’t have to pay for anything.
+However, a Ph.D. takes longer because you are developing a theory or the research (that may be used for the practice/profession) and more time-consuming since it includes collecting data i.e. hundreds of surveys, conducting statistical data, analyze/review/interpreting results…every step of the process could take months if not more to complete and hopefully, you’ll get financed or it’ll be greater delays.
+However, one of my teachers’ was able to get her Ph.D. completely funded via NIH grant and didn’t have to pay for her research.

 Overall, a DNP and Ph.D. show the greatest amount of dedication for the nursing practice and is definitely a valuable asset to have especially with mental health but just like everything else, you have to factor in time and money.